Home Inspection Guide: What to Expect and What to Look For | Value-First Home Team

 Grading, drainage, siding, windows, decks, stairs, railings, and pathways.

-Priority Issues vs Maintenance Items
+Priority Issues vs. Maintenance Items

 Active leaks or evidence of recurring moisture